apache/superset/UPDATING.md

 ## Next Version

+* We're deprecating the concept of "restricted metric", this feature was not fully working anyhow.
 * [8117](https://github.com/apache/incubator-superset/pull/8117): If you are
 using `ENABLE_PROXY_FIX = True`, review the newly-introducted variable, `PROXY_FIX_CONFIG`, which changes the proxy behavior in accordance with